-Home Icon > Resources > Expert Guides > SSL/TLS Best Practices > What is HSTS Preload?
-How to Check & Enable it
+Home > Expert Guides > SSL/TLS Best Practices > What Is HSTS Preload?
+How to Check & Enable It

-HTTP Strict Transport Security (HSTS) Preload ensures that browsers always connect to your website using HTTPS.
-It preloads your domain into browser lists, enforcing secure connections by default.
-This article covers what HSTS preload is, how to enable it, and how to check its status using tools like CertPanel SSL Monitor and the official HSTS preload website.
+This article covers what HSTS preload is, how to enable it, and how to check your domain’s HSTS preload status using tools like CertPanel SSL Monitor and the official HSTS preload website.

 HSTS preload is a security feature where browsers such as Chrome, Firefox, and Safari maintain a list of domains that enforce HTTPS.
-When a domain is on the preload list, it ensures:
+When a domain is on one of these HSTS preload lists, it ensures:

 • No HTTP connections occur.